homes32/pebakery-docs/Commands/System/RefreshInterface.md

 ## Remarks

-This command can be used to refresh the interface after making changes to the plugin, such as switching to a new Interface page or changing the value of an interface control via the `Set,...,PERMANENT` command.
-This same behavior can be achieved manually with the "Refresh Plugin" button.
+This command can be used to refresh the interface after making changes to the script, such as switching to a new Interface page or changing the value of an interface control via the `Set,...,PERMANENT` command.
+This same behavior can be achieved manually with the "Refresh Script" button.

 PEBakery refreshes the interface automatically when changes are made using the `WriteInterface` command.